Exploring Menorca’s Best Beaches

 Slightly bigger and a little busier than its smaller neighbour, Cala Macarelleta, Cala Macarella appeals to families and those who want convenience and more space to spread out.

-Parking near Cala Macarella is restricted to buses during the busier months, so if you come during summer you’ll need to expect some walking.
+As I mentioned above, parking near Cala Macarella is restricted to buses during the busier months, so if you come during summer you can expect some walking.
 You can either park at nearby Cala Turqueta and walk the Camí de Cavalls for approx 3km (from the beach).
 Or park at Cala Galdana and walk the Camí de Cavalls for approx 3.5km.

 Things to know when visiting Cala Macarella